ASSOCIATE DIPLOMA IN INFORMATION TECHNOLOGY MANAGEMENT – VIT006

 This course provides a comprehensive introduction to SQL.
 By the end of the course, the student should be able to easily understand all the major aspects of SQL.

-Develops a basic understanding of how to create and manipulate images and artwork compositions using Adobe Photoshop for use on the web, email and print.
+Develops a basic understanding of how to create and work with images for optimum affect, and appropriate application.

 7. Publishing I